-Wednesday, June 25, 2008 we decided to take a day trip to the Pacific Ocean.
-It was a magnificent day.
-It wasn't too hot nor too cold.
+Wednesday, June 25, 2008, we decided to take a day trip to the Pacific Ocean.
+It was a magnificent day...not too hot, nor too cold.
 We like to take these short "day" outings to the coast and be able to come back to our home and the comfort of our own bed.

-We took the two Yamaha Rhinos to cruise along a bit faster than walking (I had to get back by 4:00 to get to a meeting in Eugene) and they made for more fun.
-When we arrived at our destination and we realized that we were the only people there, it was heaven for Bill and I. Neither of us like crowded areas so this was delightful.
+We took the two Yamaha Rhinos, so that we could cruise along the beach a bit faster than walking.
+When we arrived at our destination and realized that we were the only people there, it was heaven for Bill and I. Neither of us like crowded areas, so this was delightful.
 We threw all of our stuff in the back of the Rhino's and off we went.
-The trail to the ocean is about 1 mile long and then you turn the corner, go up a small hill and at the top you get surprised that the ocean is right there.
-It is breath-taking!
+Driving along the mile-long trail to get to the ocean, was

-After being awe-struck for a moment at the beauty of it all, my kiddos didn't want to waste time.
-Their first instinct is to find the biggest, unharmed shell, or the perfect sand dollar, or something rare that hasn't been discovered by them at the ocean.
+After being awe-struck for a moment at the beauty of it all, I realized that my children couldn't wait to dig their feet into the sand.
+Their first instinct was to find the biggest, unharmed shell, or the perfect sand dollar, or something rare that hasn't been discovered by them at the ocean.
 We usually don't find the greatest of things here, it's just the company and the atmosphere that makes this little favorite spot of beach seem like our own.

 We begin our searches, bags in hand, eyes focused on all the washed up shells.
 As we are walking along, and just shortly after each of my kids has already found their perfect sand dollar, Maddy spots "Patrick" stranded on the shore.
 I have never before seen a real star fish just lying around.
 I was a bit freaked out at the feel of it and at the way he just clung to the rocks on his underside.
 He was even holding a perfect, exceptionally small sand dollar.
 Maddy carried poor Patrick around with her for a while trying to decide if she should throw him back or just keep him, because deep down she knew this probably wouldn't happen again.
 She did the right thing and had dad throw it back out into the ocean.